ocean-tracking-network/node-manager-training/_episodes/10_Detections.md

 Once the researcher provides the files, the Data Manager should first complete a visual check for formatting and accuracy.

-Look for the following in the metadata:
+Look for the following in the detection data:

 - Do the files appear edited?
 Look for `_edited` in file name.
 - Is the file format the same as expected for that manufacturer?
 Ex. `.vrl` or `.vdat` for Innovasea - not `.csv` or `.rld` formats.